Head of House: Mr S Teasdale

 In December 2011, Johnson House Council nominated Yorkshire Air Ambulance as our chosen ‘House Charity’.
 The Council chose this great local charity because of Johnson House’s link to aviation.
 In January, David Hebden of YAA was a guest speaker at our assembly.
 Johnson House Council held an Easter Cake Sale which helped raise a staggering £101.37 for Yorkshire Air Ambulance, thanks to all those who helped make the event a great success.

 In March, the Johnson House Council adopted Australia, destination of Amy’s record-breaking solo flight, as our ‘Olympic Country’.
-On Sports Day 2012 we will dress in gold and green, cheering our athlete’s home to our new House anthem ‘Waltzing Matilda’!
+On Sports Day 2012 we dressed in gold and green, cheering our athletes home to our new House anthem ‘Waltzing Matilda’!

 Who is Amy Johnson?

 Amy Johnson was a famous British aviator, born in Hull in 1903.
 She is most well known as the first woman to fly solo from London to Australia, a feat she accomplished in 19 days in 1930.
 Following this, she went on to set several other aviation based records.

 Amy Johnson then went on to join the Air Transport Auxilliary during the Second World War, where she flew for several years, tragically drowning in the Thames Estuary following a crash in terrible weather conditions in January 1941.

 Honouring Amy Johnson for her achievements, several streets have been named after her including Amy Johnson Way on the Clifton Moor.

 The turn of events described in the short biography of Amy on this page is subject to some level of dispute...
 It is thought by some theorists that a passenger was seen in the her plane on the day of the crash; a male who she was supposed to be secretly ferrying to another part of the country.